 The best weedkillers contain systemic glyphosate that kills right down to the roots, then breaks down in the soil and will not affect subsequent crops.

 Pests will take some ingenuity to figure out how to stop them as there’s no one catch all solution.
 However, you can try bloodmeal fertilizer, plastic mesh or chicken wire, cayenne pepper, or even good old-fashioned rocks.

 If you have space, always have some herbs growing as they add colour and are easy to keep growing throughout the year.

 It may surprise you that you can grow Onions, Shallots and garlic throughout the year.
 Winter salads are a thing and are even better if you can grow them yourself!

-Then it’s coming into spring you can start to consider growing vegetables such as salad leaves, carrots, and spinach.
+Then it’s coming into spring you can start to consider growing vegetables such as salad leaves, carrots, and spring onions.
 Finally, as the summer fades you can focus on getting the garden ready for next and grow some potatoes in a bag.